Physical therapy exercises can help manage pain and discomfort caused by scoliosis.

-Scoliosis – an “S”- or “C”-shaped curve –is generally seen in childhood, but it can also come about in adulthood.
-Scoliosis in adults can arise due to a variety of reasons, including genetics, uneven pelvic position, past spinal or joint surgeries, knee or foot distortions, or even head injuries.
-Some curves are deeper than others, and in moderate to severe cases, the means to correction is surgery.
-If you suspect scoliosis, you should consult your doctor about an appropriate treatment plan.
+Scoliosis in adults can occur due to a variety of reasons, including genetics, uneven pelvic position, past spinal or joint surgeries, knee or foot distortions, or even head injuries.

 We spoke to Rocky Snyder, a personal trainer and corrective exercise specialist based in Santa Cruz, California, who suggested a few exercises for people with scoliosis, as well as stretches that may help improve dexterity.

 The difference between a typical spine and that of a person with scoliosis, he explains, is that the former can move from side to side.
-For instance, when you walk, your spine moves left and right, ultimately reverting back to the center.
-“People with scoliosis can bend only in one direction, and are unable to access movement in the opposite direction,” he explains.
+For instance, when you walk, your spine bends and rotates left and right, ultimately reverting back to the center.
+People with scoliosis have a difficult time moving in one direction due to the curvature of their spine.